Defining Quality of Life

 Michael J. Fixler, DVM

 Dr. Fixler is experienced in all aspects of general veterinary practice and internal medicine with a special interest in soft tissue and orthopedic surgery.
 He completed his clinical training at the University of Pennsylvania and has completed externships in orthopedic surgery and oncology at Colorado State University.
-Over the past 5 years, Dr. Fixler has worked as a Lead Doctor in two small animal practices in Scottsdale.
-He resides in North Scottsdale with his wife Alicia and 5 children (2 rottweilers, a beagle, an orange tabby and a small human -- Bacchus, Cerberus, Cooper, Euripedes and Maximus respectively).
+Since 2007, Dr. Fixler has worked as a Lead Doctor in two small animal practices in Scottsdale and founded Happy Endings In-Home Pet Euthanasia in 2011.
+He resides in North Scottsdale with his wife Alicia and 6 children (3 rottweilers, a beagle, and 2 small humans -- Annie, Bacchus, Cerberus, Cooper, Max, and Sam respectively).

 Not all In-Home Euthanasia is the same